Air supremacy: Vietnam War

-During the Vietnam war the US side, especially over the north, had restrictive rules of engagement often requiring visual identification nullifying the advantage they would have had using beyond visual range missiles though possibly avoiding friendly fire due to IFF systems not being ubiquitous on US strike aircraft.
+During the Vietnam War the US side, especially over the north, had restrictive rules of engagement often requiring visual identification nullifying the advantage they would have had using beyond visual range missiles though possibly avoiding friendly fire due to IFF systems not being ubiquitous on US strike aircraft.
 In the 1950s, the United States Navy tasked the F-8 Crusader, known affectionately as the "Last Gun Fighter" as their close-in air superiority fighter.
-This role would be taken over by the F-4 Phantom, which was designed as a missile armed interceptor.
-The USAF had developed the F-100 and F-104 as air superiority fighters, though by the Vietnam war had already phased out the F-100 from all but air support missions and the fast but slow turning F-104 allegedly deterred attacks and despite losses scored no victories in air combat but in the USAF was also replaced by the F-4 by 1967.
-Especially under the rules of engagement imposed on them the 'Century Series" aircraft initially specifically designed for intercepting heavy nuclear bombers or delivering tactical nuclear weapons were found to be wanting when they were engaged by the very agile fighters Mikoyan-Gurevich MiG-17 and Shenyang J-6 provided to the VPAF by the USSR and PRC; the Mikoyan-Gurevich MiG-21 while less agile was formidable against the F-4 and traded range for very high performance.
-This imbalance lead to the USAF ordering variants of the F-4 with an internal 20mm gun, and both the USAF and USN sometimes flying with centerline gun pods on aircraft not equipped with an internal gun.
+This role would be taken over by the F-4 Phantom, which was designed as a missile-armed interceptor.
+The USAF had developed the F-100 and F-104 as air superiority fighters, though by the Vietnam War had already phased out the F-100 from all but ground attack missions.
+The fast, but slow turning, F-104 allegedly deterred attacks, and despite losses scored no victories in air combat.
+The USAF replaced it with the Phantom by 1967.
+Especially under the rules of engagement imposed on them, the heavy and fast Century Series aircraft struggled when engaged in within visual range combat by smaller, more agile Soviet-made VPAF fighters, such as the Mikoyan-Gurevich MiG-17 and MiG-21, the latter of which was formidable against the F-4 and traded range for very high performance.
+The Century Series was initially designed for intercepting heavy nuclear bombers, or delivering tactical nuclear weapons, and were found to be wanting when engaged over Vietnam.
+This imbalance lead to the USAF ordering variants of the F-4 with an internal 20mm gun, the USN starting the Top Gun program, and both services sometimes flying with centerline gun pods on earlier Phantoms not equipped with an internal gun.
+The USN's Top Gun program, combined with significantly better training for weapon handlers onboard the aircraft carrier, resulted in a large increase in the Navy's Phantom capability.

 In the 1960s, the limited agility of American fighters in dogfights over Vietnam led to a revival of dedicated air superiority fighters, which led the development of the "Teen Series" F-14, F-15, F-16 and F/A-18.
 All of them made close-combat manoeuvrability a top priority, and were equipped with guns absent from early Phantoms.
-The heavy F-14 and F-15 were assigned the primary air superiority mission, because of their longer range radars and capability to carry more missiles of longer range than lightweight fighters.
+The heavy F-14 and F-15A/C were assigned the primary air superiority mission, because of their longer range radars and capability to carry more missiles of longer range than lightweight fighters.